04 The Miller’s Daughter

 “Remember the ship?”
 Conall asked.
 “It’s returning in less than a fortnight.
 We can’t stay.”

 “Luka Dey is making his way to Bon Abbi,” reminded Josah.
 “He’s the last person you want to see.
-We need to pay our respects and be on our way.
-There is no need to leave anything behind.
+We’ll stay as long as necessary, then be on our way.
+Let’s not leave anything behind.
 I don’t intend on coming back to Tuva.”

 “I saw a well next to the barn.
-Let’s clean up and be on our way,” Caleb said.
+Let’s clean up and before we go,” Caleb said.

 “Start walking down the road,” Josah instructed.
 “The wall leads to Bon Abbi, which connects to another community barn.
 I’ll follow with Ena on the east side.”